-Product Labeling: To provide investors an easy understanding of the kind of product/scheme they are investing in and its suitability to them, the product labelling is as under:
+Product Labeling: To provide investors an easy understanding of the kind of product/scheme they are investing in and its suitability to them, the product labeling is as under:

-This product is suitable for investors who are seeking: Scheme Risk-o-meter Benchmark Risk-o-meter (as applicable) ➤ To create wealth over long term ➤ Investment predominantly in equity and equity related As per AMFI Tier I Benchmark i.e. Benchmark Index: BSE Financial Services Index TRI securities of companies engaged in financial services businesses The risk of the scheme is Very High Risk The risk of the benchmark is Very High Risk
+This product is suitable for investors who are seeking: Scheme Risk-o-meter Benchmark Risk-o-meter (as applicable) To create wealth over long term Investment in predominantly large cap equity and equity related securities The risk of the scheme is Very High Risk As per AMFI Tier I Benchmark i.e. Benchmark Index: Nifty 100 TRI

-^{} Investors should consult their financial advisers if in doubt about whether the product is suitable for them.
+Investors should consult their financial advisers if in doubt about whether the product is suitable for them.

 Name of Mutual Fund Name of Asset Management Company Name of Trustee Company HSBC Mutual Fund 9-11 Floors, NESCO IT Park, Building No. 3, Western Express Highway, Goregaon (East), Mumbai - 400 063, India HSBC Asset Management (India) Private Limited CIN - U74140MH2001PTC134220 Regd. & Corp.
-Office: 9-11 Floors, NESCO IT Park, Building No. 3, Western Express Highway, Goregaon (East), Mumbai - 400 063, India Website: www.assetmanagement.hsbc.co.in
+Office: 9-11 Floors, NESCO IT Park, Building No. 3, Western Express Highway, Goregaon (East), Mumbai - 400 063, India HSBC Trustees (India) Private Limited CIN -U66190MH2024PTC416973 Regd.
+Office: 52/60 Mahatma Gandhi Road, Fort Mumbai 400001, India Websites means a descent to be as in

+Website: www.assetmanagement.hsbc.co.in